stbodurov/interactive-content/EN/01-DOM-Manipulations/02-Handling-DOM-Events.md

 # Event Propagation

 In the browser we have 3 phases of event propagation:
-- Capturing ph – the event goes down to the element.
 - Target phase – the event reaches the target element.
 - Bubbling phase – the event bubbles up from the element.